Read our full Baby K'Tan review to find out how this unique design carrier compares to other carriers, what we love most, and what we would change.

 With the carriers I've tried in the past, I've found it can be hard to get a comfortable and safe position for a newborn.
 With both my ring and pocket sling, I found that it could be challenging to keep baby's chin off his chest to ensure the airway was open, but I don't have that problem with the K'Tan.
 The kangaroo (newborn) carry position offered with the Baby K'Tan keeps baby close to me and doesn't restrict his airway.

 I love that it packs down into a small pouch that is easy to fit in my diaper bag.
 My parents live a couple of provinces away, and so we usually fly to see them.
-I'm really exited about this carrier for using in the airport - two hands free to manage luggage, and much less bulky to pack into carry-on than a soft-structured carrier!
+I'm really excited about this carrier for using in the airport - two hands free to manage luggage, and much less bulky to pack into carry-on than a soft-structured carrier!

 The Baby K'Tan is